 How can I test my horse or donkey for pinworm?

 Are you concerned that your horse or donkey has been exhibiting these mentioned behaviours?
-If so, our Parasitology laboratory can help to identify infection.
+If so, our Parasitology Lab can help to identify infection.

 Collection of samples is simply done by applying sellotape or other sticky tape to the perianal area, sticking the tape to a piece of clear plastic or acetate sheet and sending it to the lab.
 You must also send us an email or phone to arrange payment for our services.

-How can I get rid of Pinworm or prevent it from spreading?
+How can I get rid of it or prevent it from spreading?

 Good management practices will be essential.
 If any of your animals are infected, begin by immediately housing them separately if possible.
 Remove all bedding, feed and water and thoroughly clean the environment to prevent infection of other animals.
 Make sure to clean your boots or change shoes and clothing between tending to different animals.

-For infected animals, try to remove any larvae from around the anus (ensure you wear gloves) by cleaning the anus and tail with a suitable disinfectant.
+For infected animals, try to remove any larvae (make you wear gloves) by cleaning the anus and tail with a suitable disinfectant.
 Thoroughly clean their environment including all equipment and grooming supplies.
 Contact your vet regarding the correct anthelmintic for your horse.

 Wolf, D., Hermosilla, C. and Taubert, A., 2014.
 Oxyuris equi: lack of efficacy in treatment with macrocyclic lactones.
 Veterinary parasitology, 201(1-2), pp.163-168.